Race Recap: 2016 United NYC Half Marathon

 I was feeling pretty good and at mile six started to pick up the pace since I knew everything was all downhill until the finish at Wall Street.
 At this point I knew I could break 2:05 if I kept running a negative split and then settle at a 9 or 8:50/mile for the last three miles.
 Miles 4 to 7 were 10:08, 10:02, 9:46, and 9:06.

 I got to Time’s Square and there were tons of people cheering in the freezing cold.
 It was amazing!
 I was feeling great at mile 7 as I made the turn on to 42nd Street.
-Less than a second later and BAM– I fell in a pothole and then someone tripped over me in the middle of the course.
+Less than a second later and description BAM– I fell in a pothole and then someone tripped over me in the middle of the course.
 Yes, ladies and gentlemen, I fell in a pothole.
 All I remember is running and then hitting the deck.
 I was lucky that a person behind me stopped and helped me get up and I continued to run.
 It was so cold and I was so shocked that I had no clue that I was bleeding and in a massive amount of pain in until a Mile 9.
 My dream of 2:05 was ended, just like that.

 The last five miles of the course are on the West Side Highway and it’s a pretty long and windy stretch of the race.
 I knew I needed a new game plan.
 I walked slowly through the water stop at mile 9ish and realized that yes, my knee was heavily bleeding, (thankfully my Oiselle Moto Lesley tights didn’t rip!), and I had shooting pain in my right hip and IT band.
 Since there were a few spectators out there and I didn’t want to look like a quitter, I decided the only way to finish the race was to run/walk.